Das Kapital: Publication and translation

 Marx delivered the German manuscript for Volume I to his publisher Otto Meissner in Hamburg in April 1867, and it was published in September.
 Meissner expected the next two volumes before the end of that year, a timeline Marx was initially optimistic about, though his meticulous approach often led to delays that frustrated his associates, including his lifelong collaborator and friend Friedrich Engels, who had been urging him for decades to finish the work.
 The initial reception to the first volume in Germany was muted, much to Marx's frustration.
 Engels attempted to generate publicity by submitting hostile pseudonymous reviews to German newspapers, and urged Marx's friends to discuss the book "over and over again, in any way whatsoever".
 It took four years for the first edition of 1,000 copies to sell out.
 A revised second German edition of Volume I was published in instalments from 1872 to 1873.
 This was the last version published in the original German that Marx personally revised and authorised.

 Marx continued to work on the manuscripts for the subsequent volumes until his death in 1883, but he did not complete them for publication.
 Engels took on the immense task of editing and preparing these manuscripts.
 Volume II was published by Engels in 1885, and Volume III in 1894.
 Engels faced significant challenges in this endeavour, as Marx's manuscripts were often fragmentary, disorganised, and in various stages of completion.
 For Volume II, Engels had to work from multiple drafts and construct a coherent text.
 The task was even more formidable for Volume III, where, for some crucial parts, particularly on credit and finance, Marx had left behind little more than "a disordered jumble of notes, comments and extract material".
 Engels's editorial interventions, while aimed at faithfully presenting Marx's thought, have been a subject of scholarly discussion, particularly concerning the structure and in some cases the content of Volumes II and III.
-Theories of Surplus Value, often considered the fourth volume of Das Kapital, was edited by Karl Kautsky from Marx's manuscripts of the 1860s and published between 1905 and 1910.
+Theories of Surplus Value, often considered the fourth volume of Capital, was edited by Karl Kautsky from Marx's manuscripts of the 1860s and published between 1905 and 1910.